stefanieklogan/Homework18Budget/README.md

 * After cloning this repository, run 'npm install' for dependencies.

-* Create a '.env' file with your MySQL port, username & password for 'budget_db' database.
+* Create a '.env' file with your MySQL port, username & password for 'budgetDB' database.

 * Schema and seeds files are available and should be executed prior to application use.